 // the dangers of auto-psychoanalysis

-the lens has limits.
+the practice has limits.

 looking at yourself is real work, and it can go wrong. this is the honest companion to the practice — the failure modes, named plainly, so you can see them coming. reading them is part of doing it well.